ARC-Encoder: learning compressed text representations for large language models: Experiments

 \subsection{Experimental setting}

-\paragraph{Models.} We perform experiments using three different decoders: Llama3.1 8B \citep{grattafiori2024Llama3herdmodels}, Mistral 7B \citep{jiang2023mistral7b}, both base models, as well as Llama2 7B Chat \citep{touvron2023Llama2openfoundation}.
+\paragraph{Models.} We perform experiments using different decoders: Llama3.1 8B \citep{grattafiori2024Llama3herdmodels}, Mistral 7B \citep{jiang2023mistral7b}, both base models, and Llama2 7B Chat \citep{touvron2023Llama2openfoundation}.
 We design our \modelname{} with Llama3.2 3B as the backbone: we remove its last two layers and no causal mask is applied.
+The removal of the last two layers is an efficiency-driven design choice.
+Our ablations show that this truncation decreases encoder size with minimal impact on accuracy.
+We specifically target the final layers for removal to ensure the compressor is initialized with the most stable hidden states, as opposed to removing earlier layers which would disrupt the feature extraction hierarchy.
 The MLP consists of two layers: the first projects the 3072-dimensional vectors from the encoder to 2048 dimensions, and the second projects these vectors to 4096-dimensional hidden states, matching the decoder dimension.
 During inference, we append the special \texttt{<Cont>} token after every sequence of compressed tokens.

 \myparag{Training \& Datasets.} By default, we decide to train all layers of the encoder, including the embedding matrix, using AdamW optimizer \citep{loshchilov2019decoupledweightdecayregularization}.
-For pretraining, we use data from Common Crawl that has been filtered and processed using dactory\footnote{\url{https://github.com/kyutai-labs/dactory}}, keeping samples with a quality score higher than $0.2$. \modelname{} is pretrained on approximately $2.6\text{B}$ tokens.
+For pretraining, we use data from Common Crawl that has been filtered and processed using dactory\footnote{\url{https://github.com/kyutai-labs/dactory}}. \modelname{} is pretrained on approximately $2.6\text{B}$ tokens.
 For fine-tuning, we use two different mixes of synthetic and supervised datasets: one for standard context compression benchmarks using base models as decoders and another for long-context benchmarks using an instruct decoder.
 See the following sections and Appendix \ref{fine_tuning_dataset} for more details.